hifive1278/CPSC474_TicTacToe/README.md

 ## RESEARCH QUESTION
 1. How does MCTS compare to Minimax alpha-beta pruning for Qubic?
-2. Why does MCTS perform worse, and specifically what enhancements are relevant to make it perform better?
+2. Follow-up after our prelim. results: Why does MCTS perform worse, and specifically what enhancements are relevant to make it perform better?

 ## PART 1: HOW DOES MCTS (+ ITS ENHANCEMENTS) STACK UP TO ALPHA-BETA PRUNING?
 *For quick replication/testing: if you run like 20-25 trials with 0.25s time limit for MCTS and depth of 4 for Alpha-Beta it should take like ~3-5 min.*